 Ligand & receptor signaling

-Cells send signals by releasing particles (ligands) that diffuse around in search of targets (receptors), an inherently random process.
+Cells transmit signals by releasing particles (ligands) that diffuse around in search of targets (receptors), an inherently random process.

 SD Lawley, CE Miles

-I'm currently working on understanding how richly stochastic and dynamic chemical and mechanical cues intertwine to regulate actin networks, especially during cell protrusions.
+I'm currently working on understanding how richly dynamic chemical and mechanical cues intertwine to regulate actin networks, especially during cell protrusions.

 CE Miles, JP Keener